Cascais Entry Requirements

 Valid Passport

-Must be valid for at least 3 months beyond your planned departure from the Schengen Area, and issued within the last 10 years.
-EU/EEA/Swiss citizens can use valid national ID cards instead.
+Must be valid for at least 3 months beyond intended departure from Schengen Area

 Travel Insurance